susan-shu-c/tale/_posts/2018-05-05-uw-postmortem.md

 ---
 layout: post
 title: "How I learned to be vulnerable: a postmortem of my University of Waterloo undergrad"
+description: How I overcame failure in university to successfully get into grad school.
 categories: academics
 ---